oruga-ui/theme-bulma/README.md

     $custom-colors: $custom-colors,
 );

-// Pass any theme vars you'd like to override here
+// Pass any theme variables you'd like to override here
 @use "@oruga-ui/theme-bulma/dist/scss/component-only-build.scss" with (
     $speed-slower: $speed-slower,
 );

+// Then add additional custom code here
+// ...
 ```

-The other thing to be aware of is when you're importing Bulma. `@use "bulma/sass" with (...)` **MUST** come before all other Bulma usage.
-This is where the messy scope issues come in.
-If you reference Bulma beforehand, for example to use a Bulma mixin to create a color to pass into Bulma, you're going to get SASS errors.

 ### Override default config